ikawrakow/ik_llama.cpp/github-data/pull_requests/598 - Vulkan_ iquants and flash attention split_k_reduce improvement.md

 ---

+👤 **ikawrakow** commented on **2025-07-12** at **18:07:35**

+Do we get NaNs also in mainline with Vulkan and  FA enabled?
+Or did something get broken with the port or my modifications?

+---

-👤 **ubergarm** commented the **2025-07-12** at **18:37:31**:<br>
+👤 **ubergarm** commented on **2025-07-12** at **18:37:31**

 > Do we get NaNs also in mainline with Vulkan and FA enabled?
 Or did something get broken with the port or my modifications?

-Right, just tried latest mainline llama.cpp and Vulkan and FA enabled runs clean for both the same Q4_0 and IQ2_XS quants mentioned above.
+Right, just checked latest mainline llama.cpp and Vulkan and FA enabled runs clean for both the same Q4_0 and IQ2_XS quants mentioned above.

-So yes, seems like an issue with the port breaking Vulkan FA enabled path numerical stability. (prior and unrelated to this PR).
+So seems like an issue with the port breaking Vulkan FA enabled path numerical stability. (prior and unrelated to this PR).

 ```bash
 $ cd llama.cpp